 Finally, and I can’t stress this enough – take the frittata out of the oven when it is just cooked.
 The center may be still be a little bit wet, but don’t worry, the frittata will keep cooking as it sits in the pan.
 I always check it right at 20 minutes, and only if the frittata feels very wet all the way through do I pop it back for a few more minutes.
 Just remember – if in doubt, take it out!

 Swiss Chard & Parmesan Frittata

-In a 10-inch cast-iron skillet or ovenproof saute pan, melt the butter over medium-low heat, swirling the pan to coat the bottom and sides.
+- In a 10-inch cast-iron skillet or ovenproof saute pan, melt the butter over medium-low heat, swirling the pan to coat the bottom and sides.
 Add the onions, diced chard stems and 1/2 teaspoon of the salt and cook for 10-12 minutes, stirring occasionally, until the tender.
 (If the onion begins browning, lower the heat.)
-Add the leaves in two batches and cook for 8-10 minutes, tossing occasionally, until wilted and tender.
+Add the leaves in two batches and cook for 8 to 10 minutes, tossing occasionally, until wilted and tender.

 - Meanwhile, in a large bowl, gently whisk together the eggs, milk, remaining 1 teaspoon salt, and pepper until just combined.
 Stir in the Parmesan.
 Pour the egg mixture into the sauté pan and stir to combine with the chard and onions.